 Who is going to do all of that work, and do it well, for a few dollars an hour?

 The kid at my grocery store gets paid eight bucks an hour and he doesn’t know where the organic chocolate is.
 If you are looking to pay the same for communications strategy, you will end up with the same results – lost, wandering the isles without any chocolate.

 Here are my Jules’ Rules for deciding if your pro is R.E.A.L. – reliable, earnest, aware, legit:

-- AWARE :: They have had at least 3 clients, that they are not related to, who paid them money to perform PR services (not graphic design). .
+- AWARE: They must have had at least 3 clients, that they are not related to, who paid them money to perform PR services (not graphic design).
 You will know this to be true because you will actually call and speak with the 3 references, not just take their word for it.

 But wait, there’s more:

-BONUS RULE #1 :: They have a plan and it shows a progression over time, ideally months, but maybe weeks.
-Someone who offers to handle all your PR needs for a few hundred dollars and bang it out in ma week may not understand the long-term commitment that is good PR.
+BONUS RULE # 1: They have a plan and it shows a progression over time, ideally months, but maybe weeks.
+Someone who offers to handle all your PR needs for a few hundred dollars and bang it out in a week may not understand the long-term commitment that is good PR.